-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 Let’s face it, nobody likes forms.
-Developers don’t like building them, designers don’t particularly enjoy styling them and users certainly don’t like filling them in.
+Developers don’t like building them, designers don’t particularly enjoy styling them, and users certainly don’t like filling them in.

 Of all the components that can make up a form, the file control could just be the most frustrating of the lot.
-A real pain to style, clunky and awkward to use and uploading a file will slow down the submission process of any form.
+It’s a real pain to style, it’s clunky and awkward to use, and uploading a file will slow down the submission process of any form.

-We’re going to take a look at DropzoneJS in some detail; show how to implement it and look at some of the ways in which it can be tweaked and customized.
+We’re going to take a look at DropzoneJS in some detail.
+We’ll show how to implement it. and look at some of the ways in which it can be tweaked and customized.
 We’ll also implement a simple server-side upload mechanism using Node.js.

 As ever, you can find the code for this tutorial on our GitHub repository.

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.